Do You Have to Pay Pet Rent for an ESA: What Tenants Must Know

 Landlords cannot charge:

-• Monthly pet rent for your ESA, regardless of the amount or how it's labeled
+• Monthly pet rent for your ESA, regardless of the amount or how it is labeled

-• One-time pet fees described as cleaning fees, administrative fees, or any other pet-related charge
+• One-time pet fees are described as cleaning fees, administrative fees, or any other pet-related charge

-• Increased base rent specifically because you have an ESA
+• Increased base rent because you have an ESA

-• Higher security deposits than what's charged to tenants without animals
+• Higher security deposits than what other tenants pay

 Landlords can charge:

-• Standard security deposits: The same amount is charged to all tenants, which can be used to cover actual ESA-caused damage at move-out.
+• Standard security deposits: the same amount charged to all tenants, which can be used to cover documented ESA-caused damage at move-out

-• Standard application fees: Reasonable fees for background checks and credit reports that apply to all applicants.
+• Standard application fees: reasonable background check and credit report fees that apply to all applicants

-• Actual documented damage costs: Charges for repairs needed due to damage caused by your ESA that exceeds normal wear and tear.
+• Actual documented damage costs: repairs for damage caused by your ESA that exceeds normal wear and tear, based on itemized costs and photo documentation

-The key distinction is that permitted charges must apply equally to all tenants or must be based on actual, documented costs rather than speculative or preventative fees.
+The key distinction is that all permitted charges must either apply equally to every tenant or be based on actual, documented costs, not speculative or preventative fees.

 • Deep carpet stains requiring professional cleaning or replacement